All Episodes

 Let's get in there and go crack some heads.

-So you got David Kessler running around the country calling Jonathan Wright a uh uh a person who's importing unsafe drugs when all he was doing was getting very, very safe bee injectable B vitamins from Germany, and then they they label that an unapproved new drug, and they went after him and on and on.
+So you got David Kessler running around the country calling Jonathan Wright a person who's importing unsafe drugs when all he was doing was getting very, very safe injectable B vitamins from Germany.

-You had uh Mel Gibson's ad, remember?
+You had Mel Gibson's ad, remember?

 So what you're doing is the next phase of the revolution.

-And that is v vastly uh outpacing the regulators.
+And that is vastly outpacing the regulators.

 I also saw this with the digital revolution in medical devices.

-So what you had was, you know, uh all of a sudden your phone, iPhones are ubiquitous suddenly, and suddenly uh geniuses in programming figure out wow, I can I can change your phone.
+So what you had was, you know, all of a sudden your phone, iPhones are ubiquitous suddenly.

-Well, the FDA went nuts, but they were late to the party because by the time they realized it was going on, there were already over uh 500 different medical apps operating on people's phones all over the world and in the United States.
+Well, the FDA went nuts, but they were late to the party because by the time they realized it was going on, there were already over 500 different medical apps operating on people's phones all over the world and in the United States.

-Yeah, and and you're so right.
+Yeah, and you're so right.

-This is the next wave, and let me bring in a really important point in all of this.
+And let me bring in a really important point in all of this.

 And through a website called Hugging Face that distributes literally tens of millions of open source models.